EBISPOT/gwas-sumstats-validator/README.md

 (INFO): Rows with different numbers of columns to the header are not validated (ERROR): {row: 1, column: "p_value"}: "-99" was not in the range [0, 1)
 ```
 The errors from the output tell us that row seven has too many columns and row one does not have a valid pvalue.
-If these rows are not fixed, they will later be dropped and not converted to HDF5.

 ### Addional options
 - `--linelimit` : _int, default 1000_